artpi/Why-WordPress/EN/WHY.md

 # WordPress is tested and secure
 Bilions of people visit website built with WordPress.
 This kind of live test coverage is not easy to replicate.
+More than 2000 people (TODO: reference needed) contributed to WordPress uncovering vulnerabilities and fixing bugs making it the most reviewed CMS in the world.

 # WordPress is fixed really fast
 Whenever a vulnerability or a bug is uncovered in WordPress, the community or Automattic (the company overseeing WordPress development) fixes it really fast (TODO: stats needed) and pushes an automatic update.
 Additional personnel is not needed, even years after website development.